johnpuddephatt/zerowaste/src/posts/2021-11-12-what-you-wear-matters-zerowasteclothing.md

 ![](/uploads/capture.jpg)

-Here are some highlights from the campaign.
+Here are some of our highlights from the campaign.

 ## Climate impacts of clothing